-Do I have a lawsuit if is suffered and electrical?
+Do I have a lawsuit I suffered and electrical injury?

 If you or a loved one has suffered an electrical injury as a result of an electric shock, you may be able to file a lawsuit to recover pain and suffering compensation as well as other damages such as payment of your medical bills and lost wages if your injuries have prevented you from returning to work.

 Do I have a lawsuit if I suffered an electrical injury at work?

 If you suffered an electrical injury as a result of an electricity-related accident at work, then you may have a claim for Workers Compensation benefits against your employer.
 Unfortunately, you may be limited to only a Workers’ Comp claim against your employer if your state’s Workers’ Comp law has an “exclusive remedies” provision.

 However, you may still be able to bring a lawsuit for pain and suffering compensation against a negligent third-party who is neither your employer nor a co-worker.

 Many general practice personal injury lawyers do not know about this “negligent third-party” exception to the “exclusive remedies” rule.

 That’s why it’s so important to talk to an experienced Workers’ Comp lawyer for injuries that occur at work.

 Talking to the wrong lawyer – who lacks experience in and specialized knowledge of these types of electrical injury cases – can result in your serious and legitimate case being mistakenly rejected.

 Electrical trauma treatment